mvcds/my-library/carreer/development/Request for Comments.md

 ---
-aliases: [Request for Comments, RFC, RFCs]
+aliases: [Request for Comments, RFC, RFCs, Design Doc, Design Docs]
 ---

 The act of writing down planned changes, so to have other [[Developer vs Architect|Engineers]] can comment on your key decisions **before** we start working on those changes, like a preemptive [[Code Review]].